LMyton/GettingCleaningData/CodeBook.md

 This data set is produced by running the run_analyis.R script.

-It contains a summary of the measurement data contained in the original files:
+It contains a summary of the measurement data contained in the original files.
+The included variables have been grouped by subject and activity and the mean determined of each variable:

  * Original units of measurement
  Acceleration varaibles (Acc) : Standard gravity units 'g'